 Liner notes

 The citation of liner notes accompanying audio recordings is not dealt with comprehensively in the Chicago Manual of Style, apart from a brief note in the Q&A section.
-The following guidance incorporates this advice but also includes some interpretation based on examples provided for sound recordings and supplementary information.
+The following guidance incorporates this advice but also includes some interpretation based on examples provided for sound recordings and supplementary information (e.g. a preface to a book).

 No author